Luke 13

 Luke 13 is the thirteenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records several parables and teachings told by Jesus Christ and his lamentation over the city of Jerusalem.
 Jesus resumes the journey to Jerusalem which he had embarked upon in Luke 9:51.
-The author of this chapter is unattributed, however early Christian tradition generally accepts that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.
+This chapter, taken with Luke 12:54–59, begins to outline and illustrate "the problem with the Jewish nation" which accounts for the urgency of his journey to Jerusalem.
+The book containing this chapter is anonymous, however early Christian tradition generally accepts that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 35 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: